 Sweet crackers, galletas de leche de Guarina (as much as you like).

-1. Clean and rinse the beans, and cook them in 2-3 liters of water, beans should be completely covered.
-Cook until until they are tender.
+1. Clean and rinse the beans, and cook them 3 liters of water, beans should be completely covered.
+Cook until they are tender.

-2. Blend cooked beans with all its water and sieve, add a little of milk if necessary to sieve more easily.
+2. Blend cooked beans with all its water.
+Strain beans, add a little of milk if necessary to strain more easily.

 3. Add the milk, and coconut milk; mix well.
 Add the sugar, salt and all the spices except the nutmeg.